DTolm/VkFFT/README.md

 ## Benchmark results in comparison to cuFFT
 To measure how Vulkan FFT implementation works in comparison to cuFFT, we will perform a number of 1D, 2D and 3D tests, ranging from the small systems to the big ones.
 The test will consist of performing C2C FFT and inverse C2C FFT consecutively multiple times to calculate average time required.
 The results are obtained on Nvidia RTX 3080, AMD Radeon VII and AMD Radeon 6800XT graphics cards with no other GPU load.
 Launching -test key from Vulkan_FFT.cpp performs VkFFT/cuFFT benchmark.
 The overall benchmark score is calculated as an averaged performance score over presented set of systems (the bigger - the better): sum(system_size/average_iteration_time) /num_benchmark_samples

 The stable flat lines present for small sequence lengths indicate that time scales linearly with the system size, so the bigger the bandwidth the better the result will be.
 The stepwise drops occur once the amount of transfers increases from to 2x and to 3x when compute unit can't hold full sequence and splits it into combination of smaller ones.
 Radeon VII is faster than RTX 3080 below 2^18 (=2MB - page file size on AMD due to it having HBM2 memory with a higher bandwidth, however, this GPU apparently has TLB miss problems on large buffer sizes.
-The TLB problems are solved with logical split of buffer in 16KB chunks if sequence spans more than 2MB.
-Note: benchmark of 6800XT were on a version without a TLB fix.
-On RTX 3080, VkFFT is faster than cuFFT in single precision batched 1D FFTs on the whole range from 2^7 to 2^28:
+On RTX 3080, VkFFT is faster than cuFFT in single precision batched 1D FFTs on the range from 2^3 to 2^27:
 ![alt text](https://github.com/DTolm/VkFFT/blob/master/vkfft_benchmark_single.png?raw=true)
 In double precision Radeon VII is able to get advantage due to its high double precision core count.
 Radeon RX 6800XT can store LUT in L3 cache and has higher double precision core count as well:
 ![alt text](https://github.com/DTolm/VkFFT/blob/master/vkfft_benchmark_double.png?raw=true)